preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 + **Description**: This text will be shown under the heading, in any or all tenant languages (click the flag to change language).
 An example is shown in the top image.
 + **ADD IMAGE**: If you want, you can add an image to be shown by the promoted search result (see example in the top image).
 + **Keywords** Add the keywords that will result in the promoted search result being shown.
-+ **Status**: On hold means it's not active yet.
++ **On Hold**: On hold means it's not active yet.
 To enable this search result, select "Active".
++ **Active**: When a Promoted Search Result is active, you can set start and end dates if you wish.
+It's not mandatory.
 + **Targeting**: A promoted search result can be targeted, meaning just shown to some users.
 Targeting works the same way as when you target a block, see the Heading "Targeting" on this page: :doc:`General Block Settings </blocks/general-block-settings/index>`

 3. Click CREATE when you're done.